ChuquEmeka/Databricks_Asset_Bundles_Real_Estate_Data_Pipeline_Youtube/README.md

-# Step-by-Step Guide to Set Up and Run the Real Estate Pipeline with Databricks Asset Bundles on GCP
+# Step-by-Step Guide to Building and Running a Real Estate ELT Pipeline with Databricks Asset Bundles on GCP

 ## YouTube Playlist